flingo64/PhotoStation-Upload-Lr-Plugin/Readme.txt

 	- generate thumbnails and videos in correct aspect ratio
 - support for uploading of original videos in various formats:
 	- if file is '*.mp4', no conversion required, otherwise the original video has to be converted to mp4
-- support for uploading of an additional mp4-video in a different (lower) resolution:
+- support for uploading of one additional mp4-video in a different (lower) resolution:
-	- additional video resolution is configurable separately different original video resolutions
+	- additional video resolution is configurable separately for different original video resolutions
 - fixed video conversion bug under MacOS (2.6.4)
 - fixed mis-alignment of other export sections (2.6.5)
 - note: make sure to select "Include Video" and Format "Original" in the Video settings section